thorchain/docs/roles/trading.md

 ### Process

 A swap takes place in the MATIC/RUNE pool, as described in [Prices](../how-it-works/prices.md#getting-prices-for-a-single-pool).
 This leaves the pool unbalanced.
 The ratio on THORChain is 20:1 MATIC:RUNE, but is 16:1 on external markets.
-This means that RUNE is undervalued on THORChain.
+This means that RUNE is overvalued on THORChain.

-Traders can now buy cheap RUNE on THORChain and sell it for a profit on external markets.
-To do so, they swap MATIC into the pool and get RUNE out.
-They sell this RUNE on external markets and make a profit.
+Traders can now buy cheap RUNE on external markets and sell it for a profit on THORChain.
+To do so, they swap RUNE into the pool and get MATIC out.
+They sell this MATIC on external markets and make a profit.

 The economics of the [swap formula](https://) mean that traders should aim to restore balance to the pool in a single trade.
 Rebalancing should be done incrementally.
 If larger rebalancing trades are attempted, arbitrage may not be profitable for traders.